Habbie/hello-dns/basic.md

 ```

 This collides with the SOA and NS records, which are then also redirected
 and not found.
-Frequently doing this 'apex CNAME' appears to work, but it
+Often, using this 'apex CNAME' may seem to work, but it
 really doesn't.

 In hindsight, the CNAME should have been 'typed' to apply only to specific